Created by Pietro Gagliano

 Selections and Awards

-Would you play god to intelligent life?
+Would you interfere with intelligent life?
 Agence is an interactive experience that places the fate of artificially intelligent creatures in your hands.
 In their simulated universe, you have the power to observe, and to interfere.
 Maintain the balance of their peaceful existence or throw them into a state of chaos as you move from planet to planet.
 Watch closely and you’ll see them react to each other and their emerging world.
 Once you meet the Agents, their story will never be the same.

 One liner & two liner